axelholmqvist/EITN50/README.md

 Projects related to EITN50, Advanced Computer Security, at LTH.

 ## 1. Forensics
-Run MAIN.py.
-Uncomment the sections you would like to get printed.
+Run main.py.
+Comment/Uncomment the sections you would like to get printed.